OfficeDev/office-js-docs-pr/Contributing.md

 ### What happens with my contributions?

 When you submit your changes, via a pull request, our team will be notified and will review your pull request.
 You will receive notifications about your pull request from GitHub; you may also be notified by someone from our team if we need more information.
-If your pull request is approved, we'll update the documentation on GitHub and on MSDN.
+If your pull request is approved, we'll update the documentation.
 We reserve the right to edit your submission for legal, style, clarity, or other issues.

 ### Can I become an approver for this repository's GitHub pull requests?